joseprrm/smtebooks-DownloadAll/README.md

 # smtebooks-DownloadAll

+# Important
+This script doesn't work anymore.
+I will try to solve it in the next week.

+# Description
 This bash script downloads almost every book avaliable in https://smtebooks.us.

 It saves the books in directories named "0-99" (where the first 100 books should be) , "100-199" (the next 100) and so on.
 Many of the links are broken, so it will just download the available books.